Ayu-mi-x 6

 Ayu-mi-x 6: Gold and Ayu-mi-x 6: Silver are two remix albums released by Japanese pop singer Ayumi Hamasaki on March 26, 2008.
-This is her sixth entry in the ayu-mi-x remix album series, and her first ayu-mi-x album since 2003's Ayu-mi-x V. Including 2005's My Story Classical, it's her first remix album in roughly four years.
+They are the sixth and seventh entries in Hamasaki's Ayu-mi-x remix album series, and the first Ayu-mi-x albums since 2003's Ayu-mi-x V. Following 2005's My Story Classical, they are the first remix albums in roughly four years.